ring-clojure/ring-defaults/README.md

 ```

 These defaults are just configuration maps, and can be customized with
-the keys described in the next section:
+the keys described in the next section.

-## Configuration
+## Customizing

+The default configurations are just maps of options, and can be
+customized to suit your needs.

 The following configuration keys are supported: